Assistance from Sacramento Employment and Training Community Action Agency.

 Job training, for both the under and unemployed, is part of Sacramento Works.
 Centers across the city and county help people develop new skills, find job openings, prepare resumes and more.
+They can also help residents locate legitimate jobs to work from home.
 Each center provides clients with the training and tools necessary to find the type of career (or even short term job) that you are looking for.

 For more information, contact Sacramento Employment and Training Agency.
 The address is 927 Del Paso Boulevard, Sacramento, California 95815.
 Phone - (916) 263-3800.